rakhimov/scram/doc/fta_preprocessing.rst

 or the arguments of the child are added to the parent gate.
 This operation attempts to reduce the number of gates to expand later.
-However, this operation may complicate other preprocessing steps that may try to find modules or propagate failure in the fault tree.
+However, this operation may complicate other preprocessing steps that may try to find modules or propagate failure in the PDAG.

 Module Detection